 The reasons for the use of active and passive ROM and their benefits have been described numerous times previously in this paper.
 There are contraindications to ROM, however, that we must consider.
 Most notably, ROM should not be performed when the motion is disruptive to the healing process (Kidd 2001).

 Limitations of contractile tissue can also be treated with both inhibition techniques and passive stretching (ROM is not synonymous with stretching.
 However, stretching was mentioned here because it can help increase one's ROM.)
 Strain-Counter strain is an inhibition technique in which you "re-educate" the injured muscle.
 This technique is very gentle and non-traumatic for both the patient and the operator (Randall 2002).
 It involves moving the patient's limb away from pain, resulting in "maximal shortening of the involved muscle (hamstring, in this case) and its proprioceptors, and eventual reduction of neuromuscular firing to tonic levels."
 (Randall 2002).
 Then a slow return to the normal position (straightening of the leg) will increase the ROM.
-Slow movements are important (especially in the first 15 degrees of motion), or the benefits from the positioning will be lost (Randall 2002).
+Slow movements are essential (especially in the first 15 degrees of motion), or the benefits from the positioning will be lost (Randall 2002).

 Using the philosophy that a tight muscle is a weak muscle (Kidd 2001), we need to provide some forum for strength building for our injured muscle.
 In strength exercises, an AROM is used, which will help influence scar tissue development in the plane of movement desired.
-As the pain subsides (largely due to scar tissue formation) we will be able to return to normal functioning activity.
+As the pain subsides (mainly due to scar tissue formation), we will be able to return to normal functioning activity.
 Isokinetic exercises are best for an injured tissue because we can control the speed of contraction and/or use manual resistance.
-(These obviously require the athlete to make an active contraction of the muscle; if the pain is too great and activity is disruptive to the healing process; do not progress to strength training exercises.)
-Exercises where we can control the speed (especially on a machine) can help us determine to what level the athlete is ready to perform his activity; if particular speeds are more painful than others, we will have a better idea as to what activities should or should not be prescribed.
-Speed is the important factor here.
+(These require the athlete to make an active contraction of the muscle; if the pain is too great and activity is disruptive to the healing process; do not progress to strength training exercises.)
+Exercises, where we can control the speed (especially on a machine) can help us determine to what level the athlete is ready to perform his activity; if particular speeds are more painful than others, we will have a better idea as to what activities should or should not be prescribed.
+Speed is an important factor here.
 (Arnheim 2001)

 Isotonic exercises will create resistance throughout the entire ROM, but we will not be able to control the speed as we can in isokinetics.
 Squats, deadlifts, lunges, and step-ups will all be incorporated into the workout regimen.
 We will repeat each exercise in sets of five to ten repetitions, beginning without any weights.
 Using only the athlete's body weight as resistance, we will complete one set of each exercise (as the injury allows).
 Once one set of each can be completed with ease, we will add additional sets.
 After the athlete can complete three sets without weight, we will slowly increase the resistance (i.e. add 25 to 50 pounds of resistance, keeping within a tolerable range and being careful not to cause further injury or disrupt the healing process).